Ambient prime geodesic theorems on hyperbolic 3-manifolds: Introduction

-In particular, Theorem \ref{JointSmallIntervals} provides a power savings as long as $|I_1 \times I_2| \gg e^{(-\frac13+\delta)x}$ with $\delta>0$, where each interval may be short independently of each other; see Remark \ref{shrinking-intervals-remark}.
 Joint distribution results such as our Theorem~\ref{JointSmallIntervals} may be seen as instances of spectral geometry on the group quotient $\Gamma\backslash G$, as we explain in \S\ref{spec-geom-sec}.
-We emphasize that our results apply regardless of whether the subgroup $\Gamma$ is arithmetic (as in \cite{SoundararajanYoung2013,BalkanovaChatzakosCherubiniFrolenkovLaaksonen2019} in the length aspect) or not.
+We emphasize that our results apply regardless of whether the subgroup $\Gamma$ is arithmetic or not; for asymptotics on arithmetic quotients in the length aspect, we refer to \cite{SoundararajanYoung2013} as well as to recent advances on arithmetic hyperbolic 3-manifolds \cite{BalkanovaChatzakosCherubiniFrolenkovLaaksonen2019,BalkanovaFrolenkov2020a,BalogBiroCherubiniLaaksonen2020}.
 While it would certainly be of interest to obtain stronger error terms in ambient prime geodesic theorems on arithmetic hyperbolic 3-manifolds, our goal here is to establish universal, baseline results.